At a Glance: Best AR 15 slings

 There are two primary types of rifle slings.

-- The single point sling connects to your rifle at only one spot
+- Single point slings – connects to your rifle at only one spot

-- The two-point sling connects with your rifle at two different spots.
+- Two point slings – connects with your rifle at two different spots.

-Each type has its merits and demerits listed below.
+Each type has its merits and faults listed below.

 - One of the biggest advantages of single-point slings is that they keep the rifle in a “ready-for-action” position.
 You can get into the position to shoot in a jiffy, which is especially essential during combat shooting.